lazniak/comfyui-google-photos-loader/README.md

 ---

-Enjoy using the Google Photos Loader in your ComfyUI workflows!
 ## About the Creator

 This ComfyUI CustomNode was created by Paul Lazniak (Paweł Łaźniak), also known as PabloGFX.
 Paul is a multifaceted professional with extensive experience in software development, filmmaking, VFX artistry, and entrepreneurship.